 In the short film below, Director of Operations, Mark Ainsworth, outlines why SCAS offers a great career opportunity for those leaving the Armed Forces and how existing military skills and experience are greatly appreciated by, and can be put to good use across, South Central Ambulance Service.

 The SCAS staff featured below have all spent time in the Armed Forces.
 Today they are enjoying successful and rewarding second careers in a variety of roles within SCAS.
-Find out more about them by clicking on the pictures below.

 See Potential is a government initiative aimed at removing the barriers that some people – such as care leavers, ex-offenders, homeless or military veterans – can face when seeking employment.
 SCAS was one of the first NHS organisations to sign up to the See Potential initiative and the short film below from Trust Chair, Lena Samuels, explains why we did.